Custom dashboards for Accessibility Testing

 You can create a custom dashboard in a few steps:

-- After your access is approved, you can navigate to Accessibility Testing → Custom Dashboards → Create dashboard.
+- Navigate to Accessibility Testing → Custom Dashboards → New dashboard.

-- Enter a Dashboard name that clearly states the dashboard’s purpose (for example, “Mobile App Critical A11y Health”).
+- Enter a Dashboard name that clearly states the dashboard’s purpose (for example, “Accessibility issues in most visited pages”).

 - Select a Time Frame.

-- You can select tests from the scan list.
-To select tests, you can use filters like Test type (Automated Tests, Website Scan, Workflow Scan, and Assisted Test.), User, Team, WCAG Version, Advanced Scan Setting, and Needs Review Setting.
+- To select tests, you can use filters like Test type (Automated Tests, Website Scan, Workflow Scan, Assisted Test, and Low Code Automation Reports), User, Team, WCAG Version, Advanced Scan Setting, and Needs Review Setting.

 - Select the tests that you want to include in your custom dashboard.